scummvm/scummvm/backends/platform/atari/readme.txt

 Known issues
 ------------

-- aspect ratio correction works on RGB only (yet)

 - adding a game in TOS and loading it in FreeMiNT (and vice versa) generates incompatible paths.
 Either use only one system or edit scummvm.ini and set there only relative paths (mintlib bug/limitation).